 An absolute riot of colourful buildings, wonky stone and cobbled pavements and some really fine shopping.
 Shop Street is currently undergoing a lot of renovation as the sidewalks have heaved over the years and for the mobility challenged they make walking very hazardous unless you keep your eyes on the ground at all times.
 The streets are also quite dirty, garbage pick up or even putting in a bin doesn’t seem to be a priority for Shop Street.

-What Shop Street does have though is some great stores from Brown Thomas one of Ireland’ top luxury department stores to McCambridge’s, an Irish delicatessen (not like a N. America Deli though) but it’s been a foodie hangout forever and a great place to big up some truly authentic Irish jams, chutneys, sauces and ingredients like seaweed and sea salts.
+What Shop Street does have though is some great stores from Brown Thomas one of Ireland’s top luxury department stores to McCambridge’s, an Irish delicatessen (not like an N. America Deli though) but it’s been a foodie hangout forever and a great place to big up some truly authentic Irish jams, chutneys, sauces and ingredients like seaweed and sea salts.

 Visit Charlie Byrne’s Bookshop

 You will find Charlie Byrne’s Bookshop just off Shop Street on Middle Street and it is here you will be in awe of their selection of 10,000 books to select from.
-The warren of rooms you will find every genre of fiction and non-fiction you can imagine.
+In the warren of rooms, you will find every genre of fiction and non-fiction you can imagine.

 At 26 Shop Street, you will spot the Claddagh Museum.
 There’s a small museum in which you can sit and watch an interesting film on the Claddagh legend and there are examples of Claddagh rings and their meanings when worn different ways.
 The shop also houses a workshop where you can see rings being made.
 This is the perfect place to pick up your Claddagh ring.

 Can’t get to the Claddagh Museum?
 Purchase your Claddagh ring or even a Claddagh door knocker from Amazon.
 Just click on the photo for a closer look.